1685 Greek inscription carved into the rock at Dish Stones – ‘Behold the works of God’

 2002 Bald Eagle seen near Chew reservoir – turned out to have escaped from a country show at Romiley.

-2003 December: Alleged sighting of a panther-type of a big cat on the moors above Dove Stone.
+2003 December: An alleged sighting of a panther-type of a big cat on the moors above Dove Stone.

 2010 RSPB take over management of United Utilities land at Dove Stone.
 Renamed the area as RSPB Dove Stone Nature Reserve